bollebeer/misja-resume/content/projects/intergamma.md

 title: Data & Analytics Roadmap Design
 date: 2018-02-11T17:41:05.000Z
 description: >
-  Intergamma had an outdated data warehouse and analytics platform based on IBM Netezza.
-As part of their strategy to become a data-driven organization, they needed a modern data platform.
-I was responsible for drafting the requirements, sketching the different cloud scenarios (AWS, Azure, GCP) and developing a roadmap.
+  Intergamma had a legacy data warehouse and analytics platform based on IBM Netezza.
+As part of their strategy to become a data-driven company, they needed a modern data platform.
+I was responsible for formulating the requirements, outlining the different cloud scenarios (AWS, Azure, GCP) and developing a roadmap.
 tags:
   - GoDataDriven
   - Azure